 “Improvisation’s spontaneous nature taxes the basic skills of listening and communicating.
 It demands that individuals give their full concentration and attention to the moment, rather than being preoccupied by what happened, or what could happen.”Mary Crossan, “Improvise to Innovate.”
 Ivey Business Quarterly 62.1 (Autumn 1997): 36(7).

 Active Listening is a term often used in improv to denote a deep commitment to focused communication.
-One can listen passively, assuming that you have discerned the gist of your partner’s comment or argument, while your mind wanders and starts to formulate your response or next move, or perhaps just wanders in general to life issues and decisions.
+One can listen passively, assuming that you have gathered the gist of your partner’s comment or argument, while your mind wanders and starts to formulate your response or next move, or perhaps just wanders in general to life issues and decisions.
 Active listening, on the other hand, seeks to mine the deeper nuances, intentions and gifts of each speech act, understanding that in the world of improv theatre, no choice or clue should be needlessly overlooked or wasted.

 While we refer to this intense and deliberate heightened presence in the given moment as “listening,” it would be misleading to consider it as merely an aural skill.
 In the scripted tradition, it’s possible (though equally in poor form) to await our designated cue line somewhat passively, so that we can respond when it’s our turn with the next line of text.
 A strong performer will undoubtedly make nuanced adjustments based on small changes in the antecedent actions each evening, but were they to tune out for a moment, as long as they hear the end of their cue line, the scene can still move forward with some success.
 In the improvisational tradition, tuning out for even a few seconds can completely derail the momentum and direction of the scene and a failure to discern the subtle intentions of your partners can allow exciting potentials to dissipate into the sea of missed opportunities.
 As Crossan notes above, there is no room for preoccupation on the improv stage.
 After all, how can one truly embrace and accept an offer if it was never really received in the first place?